#tHow Many Tokens?

 Verdict

-If you're choosing between them on cost, you almost always want GPT-4o.
-If you're choosing on capability for hard problems, you might want Opus.
+If you're choosing between them on cost, GPT-4o usually wins.
+If you're choosing on capability for hard problems, Opus often does.

 Cost example